 The spot: A riverboat paddlewheeler will take you closest to the action, but landlubbers can stake out a view from across the river, on the levee at Algiers Point.

 The show: It’s fitting that Philly would have an impressive Independence Day celebration.
-It’s starts with one of the largest free concerts in America (this year Mary J. Blige is headlining) and ends with fireworks against the backdrop of the Philadelphia Museum of Art.
+It’s starts with one of the largest free concerts in America (this year Jennifer Hudson and Meghan Trainor and the Philly Pops are performing) and ends with fireworks against the backdrop of the Philadelphia Museum of Art.

 The spot: The crowds start to thin out along the Schuylkill River Trail, Drexel Park, Lemon Hill, and along Kelly Drive.

 The show: At some point you’ve probably watched “A Capitol Fourth” broadcast live on PBS from the West Lawn of the U.S. Capitol.
-This year the show will start at 8:00 pm—featuring the Beach Boys, the Blues Brothers, the National Symphony Orchestra, and more—and end with fireworks exploding over the city’s monuments.
+This year the show features Carole King, Vanessa Williams, John Stamos, the cast of Sesame Street, the National Symphony Orchestra, the United States Army Band, and more—and ends with fireworks exploding over the city’s monuments.

 The spot: It’s certainly fun to be on the National Mall, close to the Lincoln Memorial where the fireworks are based, but it’s incredibly crowded.
 Your best bet for escaping the masses is to head across the river to the Iwo Jima Memorial in Arlington.